Are you interested to write for Faith Today? Find out what we're looking for.

 Length: 150 to 450 words.
 Faith Today looks for strong photos to illustrate and accompany the items.
 The availability of photos makes it more likely for Faith Today to be interested in a story query.

 Please make explicit the Canadian connection, e.g. "The author is a professor at XYZ school in Ponoka, Alta."
-Please also cite the following details (which we print under an image of the book cover alongside the review): Publisher name, year, number of pages, price for Canadian customers in Canadian dollars, noting if the price is for paperback or hardcover.
+Please also cite the following details (which we print under an image of the book cover alongside the review): Publisher name, year, number of pages, price for Canadian customers in Canadian dollars.

 E. Talking Points section (formerly Letters and Milestones):

-Comments on previously published issues are subject to editing for clarity and length; maximum length is 300 words.
-To be published, a writer must include his/her name and location as well as a phone number (this will not be published).
+Reader comments on previously published articles are subject to editing for clarity and length; maximum length is 300 words.
+To be published, a writer must include his/her name and location (as well as a phone number, although it will not be published).
+In rare cases a long letter may be upgraded into a guest column of 750 words.

-Faith Today follows The Canadian Press Stylebook for spelling, grammar, capitalization, etc. The CP stylebook is available at www.cp.org and elsewhere for about $35.
-A free, shorter introduction to our style, the Faith Today Style Guide, is available for free online.
+Faith Today follows The Canadian Press Stylebook for spelling, grammar, capitalization, etc. The CP stylebook is available at www.cp.org and elsewhere.
+A free, shorter introduction to our style, the Faith Today Style Guide, is available free online.

 What Faith Today Doesn't Use

 Bible studies, poetry, serialized articles and most seasonal material.
-(To clarify: we welcome short Easter-themed submissions but print one per year at most.)
+(To clarify: we welcome short Easter-themed poems but have limited space for those once per year.)

 Queries: Getting an Assignment

-To propose a cover or feature article, query Faith Today in writing by an email to firstname.lastname@example.org.
-Describe the topic and the angle you wish to address; why it would be of interest to a Christian audience in Canada; the research you intend to conduct; the people you intend to interview; your writing background and any qualifications that you have to write about the topic.
+Describe in your email the topic and the angle you wish to address; why it would be of interest to a Christian audience in Canada; the research you intend to conduct; the people you intend to interview; your writing background and any qualifications that you have to write about the topic.
+Show that you have already done a few minutes of Canadian research.
+This may involve using an Internet search engine that includes only Canadian sites.
+Consider using our publisher’s custom Google search, which restricts itself to the websites of EFC affiliates.

 For cover stories, Faith Today works with experienced writers who can do diverse research and provide analysis as well as write a lively article.